soulcutter/blog.soulcutter.com/_posts/2018-03-08-local-variable-aversion-antipattern.markdown

 This has all the same problems I already talked about, plus it adds statefulness and unclear method dependencies into the mix.

-It's harder to reason about code with non-local state.
+It's harder to reason about state outside of the lexical scope.
 Since this memoization could be `nil`, it now depends on a nil-check occurring before subsequent calls to `client` since `nil` is falsy, and therefore the database call could occur multiple times despite the attempt at memoization.
 We can fix that, but it doesn't make the code more-clear: